vuesence/vue-faq/docs/en/development/stores.md

 Sometimes in an application you need to pass reactive data or a function from one component to another, and these components do not belong to the same hierarchy.
 Props/invents or provide/inject mechanisms are not suitable for this.
 That's why Vue 2 introduced Vuex, a state management library that allows you to store a reactive state and provide access to it from anywhere.

-A frontend state management library is usually called a "storum".
+A frontend state management library is usually called a "store".

 :::

 ::: details How can I pass reactive data from one component to another in Vue 3?

-- If one component is a direct descendant of another - props and invents
+- If one component is a direct descendant of another - props and events
-- If one component is an indirect descendant of another - provide/inject or prop/invent dribbling (bad practice).
+- If one component is an indirect descendant of another - provide/inject or prop/event dribbling (bad practice).
-- If they are in different branches of the hierarchy - stor or Vue 3 ref/reactive
+- If they are in different branches of the hierarchy - store or Vue 3 ref/reactive

 Vue 3 ref/reactive is when you define and export a reactive variable in a separate js module: